nothingrandom/website/src/assets/food/11-sag-aloo-korma.md

 image: sag-aloo-korma.jpg
 ---

 There's nothing a Brit loves more than a sweet, salty, and slightly spicy curry.
-This is a slightly healthier (and vegetarian) twist to the classic korma; that I've adapted from Jamie Oliver's [Super Food Family Classics](https://www.jamieoliver.com/family/jamies-super-food-family-classics/) book.
-It's easy to double, triple or even quadruple this recipe (the only limit being your pan size), so it's great for larger gatherings and parties.
-It's vegan, and if you make your own paste, guaranteed gluten free.
+This is a slightly healthier (and vegan) twist to the classic korma; that I've adapted from Jamie Oliver's [Super Food Family Classics](https://www.jamieoliver.com/family/jamies-super-food-family-classics/) book.
+It's easy to double, triple or even quadruple this recipe (the only limit being your pan size), so it's great for larger gatherings and parties; and if you make your own paste, guaranteed vegan and gluten free.

 ## Ingredients (serves 4)
 - 500g potatoes